Chartered Institute of Public Relations: History

 In December 2011 the Bureau of Investigative Journalism shot a covert video interview with Bell Pottinger executives, in which the executives referred to their "dark arts" for manipulating English Wikipedia entries for their clients.
 The following month CIPR announced it would work with the Wikipedia community to create guidance for public relations professionals on how to participate ethically on English Wikipedia.
 CIPR's guidance was made available for editing by the English Wikipedia community and published in June 2012.
 According to PRWeek and CorpComms Magazine the most important aspect of CIPR's guidance is that PR professionals not directly edit English Wikipedia articles about their clients or employers.
 Instead, CIPR recommends they offer content and suggestions to the English Wikipedia community.
+In January 2026, the Bureau of Investigative Journalism alleged PR consultancy Portland Communications used subcontractors to edit Wikipedia entries about its clients; the CIPR criticised Portland and reiterated its guidance that PR agencies should "never edit any Wikipedia entry on behalf of a client, except to remove vandalism".

 In January 2025, former Conservative Party politician Maria Miller took office as CIPR's first independent chair.

 Lobbying

 In 2009 CIPR provided an official response to a report by the Public Administration Select Committee's (PASC) that suggested the creation of a new government entity to oversee and regulate lobbyists.
 The report suggested the creation of a requirement for lobbyists to register themselves and record their activities.
 CIPR's position was that regulation would complement CIPR's code of ethics, but that it was more important to regulate members of the House of Lords that were being lobbied to.
 CIPR also said that lobbying regulation should focus on regulating individuals instead of companies.

 In July 2013, CIPR joined The Public Relations Consultants Association and the Association of Professional Political Consultants in criticizing the UK government's definition of a lobbyist.
 CIPR's Director of Policy said the definition of lobbying was so narrow it would be "self-defeating" because few lobbyists would be defined as one.
 CIPR and other public relations trade associations support a registrar for lobbyists, though UK government estimates the cost of a registrar to be 500,000 pounds its first year and 200,000 every year thereafter.

 In June 2015 the CIPR launched the UK Lobbying Register to replace the joint voluntary register previously run in conjunction with The Public Relations Consultants Association and the Association of Professional Political Consultants.